andibanana/coderangers/instructions.md

 2. Set your `GOPATH` environment variable to an empty folder where you want your Go code and libraries to be stored.

-3. Clone the CodRangers repo into the src folder of your `GOPATH`.
+3. Clone the CodeRangers repo into the src folder of your `GOPATH`.
      - `git clone https://github.com/andibanana/coderangers`

 4. Get the dependencies.